ualberta-eclass/moodle-local_contextadmin/README.txt

 - Currently only blocks and activities are supported.
 - Overriding/Locking is currently only supported for visibility of blocks and activities.
-- Only settings which are fetched using the get_config method are supported.
+- Only settings which are fetched/set using the get_config/set_config method are supported.
 Any $CFG->setting style fetches will not be affected.
+You will have to modify system plugins still using the $CFG-> style.
+We have a number of plugins we've changed and are working toward sharing those changes through the github repository in the future.

 ## Compatible With

-- 2.2.x
+- 2.2.3+, may be compatible with previous but not tested.

 ## Repository